Male infertility, Quality of Sperms and Treatment.Dr Chinmayie R

-A man’s sperm count is considered lower than normal if he has fewer than 15 million sperm per milliliter of semen which can decrease the chances of conceiving a child simply because it means fewer opportunities for fertilization.
+A man’s sperm count is considered lower than normal if he has fewer than 15 million sperm per millilitre of semen which can decrease the chances of conceiving a child simply because it means fewer opportunities for fertilization.
 Low sperm count is caused by a variety of physiological, environmental and lifestyle factors, from infections, hormonal imbalances, and autoimmune problems, to emotional stress, depression and obesity.

 Poor sperm movement

 Sperm motility is the ability of sperm to move efficiently.
-It is important in fertility because sperm need to move rapidly and directly through the woman’s reproductive tract in order to reach and fertilize her egg before the sperm cells die.
+It is important in fertility because sperm need to move rapidly and directly through the woman’s reproductive tract to reach and fertilize her egg before the sperm cells die.
 Damage to the testicles, which make and store sperm, could be a reason to low sperm motility.
 Semen analysis is the most basic and useful test to diagnose poor sperm motility, as well as other fertility problems.

 Abnormal sperm shape

 Sperm size and shape are other factors affecting fertility.
 Normal sperm have an oval head with a long tail.
 Abnormal sperm have faulty heads or tail anomalies which might affect the ability of the sperm to reach and penetrate an egg.
 Men with abnormally shaped sperm contribute to trouble in the conception process and the shape of sperm is typically a factor in whether a couple is advised to pursue IVF.